tdronkers04/tictactoe_module/README.md

 ## Usage

-Create an new file in your root directory and paste in the following script:
+Create an new JavaScript file in your root directory and paste in the following script:

 ```javascript
 const TicTacToe = require('./node_modules/tictactoe-cli-game/index').TicTacToe;